damigitit/RudimentaryPHP/README.md

 # RudimentaryPHP
 Coding projects from Introductory PHP course.

-Each week's (wk#) projects and exercises are stored in their own branch from main, which currently contains only this README
+Each week's (ch#) projects and exercises are stored in their own branch from main, which currently contains only this README